-Colors serve as one of the most powerful visual cues to draw someone’s immediate attention and even evoke them to take the desired action.
-Scientists have long found that colors, when used most appropriately, have the prowess to instantly change a person’s mood, behavior, thinking, and even their perception of a brand.
+Colors are one of the most powerful visual cues to draw someone’s immediate attention and evoke them to take the desired action.
+Scientists have long known that colors, when used most appropriately, have the ability to instantly change a person’s mood, behavior, thinking, and perception of a brand.

-Hurly Burly Live Cultures, for example, is a leading food brand based out of Ipswich, England, that uses bright, playful and complementary colors to represent its brand image.
-Its color palette typically draws inspiration from its actual food colors to communicate vitality and goodness.
+Hurly Burly Live Cultures, for example, is a leading food brand based out of Ipswich, England, that uses bright and playful yet complementary colors to convey a sense of health, wellness and calm.
+Its color palette centers around green, drawing inspiration from its actual food colors to communicate vitality and goodness.

 Asana, a workflow management tool, on the other hand, uses a mix of conservative and colorful gradients to represent its brand motto – clarity with energy.
 While clarity means being on top of things, energy portrays a feeling of making progress.